 The U.S. Department of Health and Human Services’ Office of Inspect General (OIG) is the largest Inspector General’s office in the Federal Government, and it has far-reaching powers when it comes to enforcing health care laws, and conducting investigations involving fraud in federal health care programs, including Medicare and Medicaid.
-It also has the authority to impose exclusions, which prohibit participation in all federal health care programs, and are different than billing privilege revocations issued by the Centers for Medicare & Medicaid Services (CMS).
+It also has the authority to impose exclusions, which prohibit participation in all federal health care programs, and are different than billing privilege revocations issued by the Centers for Medicare and Medicaid Services (CMS).

 Medicare exclusion may arise from a number of investigatory and enforcement actions, and even from issues which aren’t related to health care.
 OIG investigations that put exclusion on the table can be trigged in a few common ways, and most notably by:

 - Whistleblower claims – One of the most common reasons providers are targeted by the OIG is because individuals viewed credibly enough by the federal government step forward to report fraud or suspicious conduct.
-This is known as a qui tam, or whistleblower, lawsuit, and it often involved insiders such as current or former employees or business partners.

 - Red flags / investigations – The government is likely to become interested in your operations as a result of various audits and investigations which track and identify unusual patterns and practices involving billing, coding, and people associated with your business / practice.

-First Things First: Prevention & Proactive Planning
+First Things First: Prevention and Proactive Planning

 While your circumstances ultimately dictate the most appropriate approach and course of action, we must reiterate the invaluable power of proactive planning and prevention.
 That’s true if you’re here just learning about the potential ramifications of health care fraud investigations and potential consequences for not ensuring regulatory compliance, or if you’re reading this after issues arise: